ibexa/documentation-developer/docs/guide/http_cache.md

 cache shared only among users that have the exact same permissions.
 So if a user is browsing a list of children Locations, they will only see children Locations they have access to even if the rendering of this is served from HttpCache.

-This is accomplished by varying on a header called `X-User-Hash`, which the system populates on the request for you.
+This is accomplished by varying on a header called `X-Context-User-Hash`, which the system populates on the request for you.
 The logic for this ([see Request life cycle](#request-life-cycle)) is accomplished in provided VCL for Varnish and Fastly.
 A similar but internal logic is done in the provided enhanced Symfony Proxy (AppCache).